Do cats like snow?

 Ask your vet for a recommendation or check out these associations that represent qualified veterinary physiotherapists:

-Also, bear in mind that any veterinary physiotherapist will need consent from your vet before starting any therapy.
+Also, bear in mind that any veterinary physiotherapist may need consent from your vet before starting any therapy.
 This is to ensure that the physiotherapist knows your dog’s medical history and can take any existing conditions into account.

-Once you’ve found someone who’s qualified and is recommended by your vet, it’s a question of meeting up with them to see how you and your dog get along with them.
+Once you’ve found someone who’s qualified, and is recommended by your vet, it’s a question of meeting up with them to see how you and your dog get along with them.

 Kathyrn stroking a horse